gamdevAbhi/Thread_Pool/README.md

-# Thread_Pool
+# abstd::thread_pool
 🧵 A lightweight, singleton-based C++ thread pool with task queuing and future-based result handling.
 Built for extensibility and performance.
 Ideal for multithreaded system development and game engine internals.

-# abstd::thread_pool

 **abstd::thread_pool** is a minimal yet powerful C++ thread pool built to scale multithreaded applications efficiently.
 Designed with simplicity and future extensibility in mind, it uses a singleton pattern and leverages C++ standard threading tools under the hood.